 John Rambo, Rocky Balboa, Lt.
-Raymond Tango – Sylvester Stallone has been an icon of cinema for almost 40 years, keeping his 80s troupe current with the kids through The Expendables franchise.
-Yet behind all his bravado, through the smoke of the explosions and amongst his gargantuan muscles, there lies a darker dramatic side.
+Raymond Tango – Sylvester Stallone has been an icon of cinema for almost 40 years, keeping his ’80s troupe current through The Expendables franchise.
+Yet behind all his bravado – through the smoke of the explosions and beneath his gargantuan muscles – there lies a darker dramatic side.

-Although Stallone’s ultimate idol is Leonardo Da Vinci as seen here, the Rambo star originally planned to take the lead role, yet it soon became clear that every man has his limits.
-In an interview with Empire, he said, “I’m not playing Poe.
+Although Stallone’s ultimate idol is Leonardo Da Vinci, the Rambo star originally planned to take the lead role yet it soon became clear that every man has his limits.
+In an interview with Empire he said, “I’m not playing Poe.
 ‘Yo, Poe!’
 It won’t work!
 It’ll be some young actor because he dies at 39, but it’s gonna happen.”
 That ‘young actor’ was destined to be Robert Downey Jr. for a few years as of 2010.
-The only quote by RDJ about the project is a simple: “Stallone wrote a great script that he wants to direct about Edgar Allan Poe.”
+The only quote by RDJ about the project is a simple “Stallone wrote a great script that he wants to direct about Edgar Allan Poe.”

-Yet, 8 years on from Stallone’s original plan – the project remains at ground level.
-Following the failure of Francis Ford Coppola’s Twixt and James McTeigue’s The Raven, it seems the lack of interest in the horror author is only going to push any possible production further back.
-However as Stallone continues to prove with his increasing number of action movies despite his ever increasing age, nothing is an impossibility.
+Nonetheless eight years on from Stallone’s original plan, the project remains at ground level.
+Following the failure of Francis Ford Coppola’s Twixt and James McTeigue’s The Raven, it seems the lack of interest in the horror author is only going to push possible production further back.
+However as Stallone continues to prove, with his increasing number of action movies notwithstanding his ever increasing age, nothing is an impossibility.

-So one day we may witness Sylvester Stallone’s Poe,” but for the mean time we’ll have to hold onto the joyous possibility of Nicolas Cage in The Expendables III.
+So one day we may witness Sylvester Stallone’s Poe, but for the mean time we will have to hold onto the joyous possibility of Nicolas Cage in The Expendables III.